richo/zephyros/Docs/JS_API.md

 * [Other Type](#other-types)
 * [Events](#events)

-For your convenience, the JS API comes with [underscore.js](http://underscorejs.org/) 1.4.4 pre-loaded.
+For your convenience, [underscore.js](http://underscorejs.org/) 1.4.4 is pre-loaded.

 ### Top Level